 WebProNews wrote that Facebook is "testing the self-absorption and inherent narcissism of its users by allowing them to pay to make sure their witty status and clever amateur photography reach maximum number of friends."

-Editors Note: This is just another reason Facebook stock is worth much less than Wall Street claims.
-Here’s where it should be trading .
+Editors Note: This is just another reason Facebook stock is worth much less than Wall Street claims. .

 Meanwhile, in May PC Magazine called highlighted posts "a new tool for jerks."

 Facebook users seem to be sharing analysts' strong "dislike" reaction.

 "It would probably be useful for politicians, business owners, and narcissists, but useless for everyone else," Facebook member Matthew Cole told CNN Money.

 User Jonathan E. Seely added, "I can't imagine why I would pay to promote my personal posts, most of which are about my cats or some pop punk band no one cares about."

 What Facebook users do care about is the site is free.
 That has been its biggest attraction.
 Changes to that could definitely hurt that newly attained one-billion user number.

 The move underscores just how desperate the Menlo Park, CA-based company is to garner revenue as it looks beyond advertisers for income.